2023 Gaff-n-Go Event Information

 • Time starts at judge’s signal.

-• Ground to ground rubber-glove rule applies.
+• Ground to ground rubber-glove rules apply.

 • Both sides of neutral and spool must be covered.